 On average plan to spend about $10 for a dorm bed, $3 for a plate of noodles, $9 for a bus ride within the country, and $1 for a glass of Angkor draft beer.
 Angkor Wat ticket entry will be your big splurge.

 On average plan to spend about $30 for a private room in a hostel or guesthouse, $6 for a great meal, $50 for a one-way flight within the country, and $3.50 for a cocktail.

 Yes!
 Cambodia is one of the countries I’ve felt the safest in as a solo female traveller.
 That being said, like anywhere in the world (including your home country), you should keep your wits about you.
 On that note here are a few things to be aware of:

 Bag and phone snatching

 These have become sadly commonplace, especially in Phnom Penh.
 Wear your backpack with both straps on and if you’re going out in the evenings, try to just carry your belongings in your pockets.
 Watch out for motorbikes passing by when you’re taking photos with your phone, or all of those beautiful travel photos and your means of communicating will disappear in a flash!
-If you’re looking for peace of mind, check out World Nomads for comprehensive travel insurance including theft (I’ve used their insurance to cover me while living in Cambodia).
+Which leads me to the next point.